-This is an interdisciplinary network fostered by CLACSO from its Workgroups (Grupos de Trabajo) program.
-From various disciplines and fields of knowledge, here, several subjects are addressed in a critical way such as Open Access, science communication, democratization of knowledge, biocultural goods, indigenous lore (as to agriculture and ecology).
-This group is composed of academics from various Latin American and Caribbean institutions.
-It also works actively with those responsible for public policies and academic and social promoters in order to generate analysis from different perspectives and achieve practical transformations.
+This is an interdisciplinary network fostered by CLACSO through its program Workgroups (Grupos de Trabajo).
+From various disciplines and fields of knowledge, here, several themes are critically addressed such as Open Access, science communication, democratization of knowledge, biocultural goods, indigenous lore —as to agriculture and ecology.
+Academics from various Latin American and Caribbean institutions participate in this group that also works actively with those responsible for public policies and academic and social promoters to generate analysis from different perspectives and to achieve practical transformations.

-This is a multidisciplinary research group that from sociology, computer systems engineering, philosophy and communication, analyzes scientific practice from different points: scientific communication, science dissemination, Open Access, communication technologies, and knowledge repositories.
-The Science communication and Dissemination Research Group has worked continuously to create research projects from a Global South perspective that account for the processes and practices that impact the generation, communication, assessment and appropriation of science in the South.
-In like manner, this research group, from a line of action-connection seeks to help building a Latin American system of cooperative, non-commercial, sustainable and protected Open Access.
+Through sociology, computer systems engineering, philosophy and communication, this multidisciplinary research group analyzes scientific practice from different points —scientific communication, science dissemination, Open Access, communication technologies, and knowledge repositories.
+Science Communication and Dissemination Research Group has often created research projects that account for the processes and practices that impact the generation, communication, assessment and appropriation of science.
+In like manner, the group also seeks through actions and connections help building a Latin American system of cooperative, non-commercial, sustainable and protected Open Access.

-PIDAAL is a program composed of CONICET researchers and interns, postdoctoral interns and professor-researchers from UNCuyo.
-In this stage, its goal is to reduce particular and historic situations of academic dependence, which are seen in some phenomena like the imposition of “global” standards of university accreditation, the universalization of scholarly publishing criteria, the impact systems of scholarly journals, and especially, the difficulties of the supremacy of the English language in the modern scientific world, in order to account for the socio-historic structure of the regional academic field and its impact in the current modalities of scientific knowledge production and circulation.
+CONICET researchers and trainees, and UNCuyo postdoctoral trainees and professor-researchers join in PIDAAL program.
+In this stage, its goal is to reduce particular and historic situations of academic dependence, which are seen in some phenomena like the imposition of “global” standards of university accreditation, the universalization of scholarly publishing criteria, the impact systems of scholarly journals, and especially, the struggles of having the English language reigning in the modern scientific world, in order to account for the socio-historic structure of the regional academic field and its impact in the present scientific knowledge production and circulation modalities.